CryptoStar Corp. Executes Equipment Hosting Agreement in Alberta, Canada

 Highlights of the Hosting Agreement:

-- Annual hosting and power revenues for the Company of up to USD$2.6 million.
+- Annual hosting and power revenues for the Company of up to USD$5.3 million.

-- Initial hosting term of 12 months, with the option to renew for an additional 12-month term.
+- Initial hosting term of 36 months, with the option to renew for an additional 36-month term.

 - Hosting services for the Alberta Customer to commence in Q4, 2021.

 David Jellins, President and Chief Executive Officer of CryptoStar stated, "We are delighted that the Alberta Customer has selected CryptoStar as its hosting provider.
-We are looking forward to providing hosting services to the Alberta Customer and we anticipate that this will be the beginning of a long term and mutually beneficial relationship."
+We are looking forward to providing hosting services to the Alberta Customer and we anticipate that this will be the beginning of a long term and mutually beneficial relationship.
+We are seeing unprecedented levels of demand for power and cryptocurrency mining hosting solutions from international mining organizations, and we are looking forward to taking full advantage of our power supply agreement in Alberta, Canada at amongst the lowest power rates available in North America."

 About CryptoStar Corp.: